hzjadoon/hzjadoon/README.md

 Balancing studies with professional roles, our team at the SID - Secured IoT Devices Lab - UET Peshawar has advanced sustainable agriculture through innovative IoT solutions.
 My role as a Community Manager at The Order of Pen harnesses my customer service skills, ensuring our collaborative efforts resonate within the community and align with my dedication to technological and societal progress.

-🌐 You can learn more about my academic journey and personal projects on my [Portfolio Website](your-portfolio-link)
-👨‍💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/hassanzaibjadoon)
-📫 Feel free to reach out to me at my [Email](your-email-link) if you'd like to discuss potential collaborations or have any inquiries.
-🔗 Check out my [GitHub repositories](https://github.com/hzjadoon) for my coding adventures.

 ## Skills